alex-seville/blanket/docs/compatibility_and_features.md

 ## Backbone

-Backbone, or any external library, doesn't have any affect on blanket.
+Backbone, or any external library, doesn't have any effect on blanket.
 The [Backbone Koans test suite](http://alex-seville.github.com/blanket/test/backbone-koans/index.html) (by Addy Osmani) illustrates the compatibility.

 ## CoffeeScript in the browser